manifold-systems/manifold/manifold-js/README.md

 ## Javascript Class Support

 Javascript classes are exposed as regular classes in Java.
-They have the same functionallity as Java classes, including constructors, methods, static methods, and properties.
+They have the same functionality as Java classes, including constructors, methods, static methods, and properties.

 Javascript: foo.js